Anan-Karanja/Array-Cardio/README.md

 # Array-Cardio
-In this project specifically we gonna look into array methods in JavaScript
+In this project specifically we gonna look into array methods in JavaScript only